Skip to Content

 3. Khao Manee Features

 One of the most striking features of the Khao Manee is their eyes.
-True aficionados look for the most exciting of all the eye colors – the odd-eyed!
-Also known as heterochromia, it means the cat’s two eyes are different colors.
+True aficionados look for the most exciting eye colors – the odd-eyed!
+Also known as heterochromia, it means eyes of different colors.

-In general, Khao Manees can have oval-shaped green, gold, or blue eyes.
-But the most valuable cats (in terms of cost) have a combination – sometimes blue and green, sometimes blue and gold.
+Khao Manees generally have oval-shaped green, gold, or blue eyes.
+But the most valuable cats (in terms of cost) have a combination – sometimes blue and green, occasionally blue and gold.
 To see a cat with two different colored eyes is always mesmerizing.

-Most cats will display the condition after a few weeks.
-If a cat’s eye suddenly changes color when they are older than three months, it may be advisable to check with a vet.
+Something to note: Most cats will display the condition after a few weeks.
+If you notice your cat keeping one eye closed or their eye suddenly changing color when they are older than three months, it may be advisable to check with a vet.

 4. The Breed is Officially Recognized